ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

     D BREAK - CONT repeats

-The smaller (bottom) part of the screen is used for editing short programs, entering input data, entering direct commands (where the main screen must not be used, e.g. graphics programs), and also for displaying reports.
+The smaller (bottom) part of the screen is used for editing short programs, entering input data, entering direct commands (where the main screen must not be used, eg. graphics programs), and also for displaying reports.

 ### Program entry